akhenakh/gedtm30api/README.md

 The geoTIFF library has only been tested with this specific dataset and does not support all the GeoTIFF spec (for example only DEFLATE compression is supported).
 It is reusing some code from [geotiff](https://github.com/gden173/geotiff).

+It was reported to work with USGS 10m data.